kevinboone/Pico7219usb/README.md

 because they create a memory burden for the Pico.

-The 8x32 display can be seen as a scrolling window onto a longer "virtual" display.
-Any text that is scrolled off the left-hand edge of the display is moved to the right hand edge of the virtual display.
+The 8x32 display can be seen as a scrolling window onto a longer "virtual" display, as described above.
 This means that as the text scrolls, it will wrap around and come back into view.
 Be aware, though, that the software won't automatically apply any padding.
 If the text being displayed is an exact fit in the physical display, and